-James Duddridge was elected as the Member of Parliament for Rochford & Southend East in May 2005 and re-elected in 2010.
+James Duddridge was elected as the Member of Parliament for Rochford & Southend East in May 2005 and re-elected in 2010, 2015 and 2017.
 Born in 1971, James lives in Southend with his wife Katy, their two young sons Tom and Henry, their daughter Mary and their two cats Barney and Charlie.

 Upon leaving Essex University, James went on to pursue a successful business career in the private sector.
 He was a banker with Barclays in the City of London and Africa for 10 years, rising to National Sales Director in the Ivory Coast and eventually running the bank’s operations in Botswana with a staff of 750 people.
 He was also a founder member of the highly successful national polling firm YouGov.
 He remains interested in financial matters and the effect of legislation on business.

 Prior to entering the House of Commons in 2005 with a majority of 5,494, James fought the Labour stronghold of Rother Valley in the General Election in 2001, achieving a 5% swing in his favour.
 James was re-elected in May 2010 with a majority of 11,050 and received 46.9% of the vote share and was elected again in May 2015 with a majority of 9,746 and 46.4% of the vote share.
 In June 2017, James was re-elected for a fourth time with a majority of 5,548 and received and increased vote share of 48.7%.

 James is active in the local community and has run a number of campaigns in Rochford & Southend, including:

 - Successfully preventing the closure of Sutton Road Post Office

 - Successfully secured the opening of a new driving test centre for Southend following the closure of the previous centre in 2008

 - Stopping the merger of Essex's police force